davemackintosh/dav3.co/posts/being-a-mobile-developer.md

 ---
-title: Being a mobile developer in 2018 is amazingly easy, heres why.
+title: Being a mobile developer in 2018 is amazingly easy, here's why.
 keywords:
   - ios
   - jailbreak
   - android
   - developer
   - javascript
-excerpt: Dave Mackintosh has developed websites, apps and libraries on mobile since 2012. heres a list of the reasons he can think of why its amazing and sometimes career saving.
+excerpt: Dave Mackintosh has developed websites, apps and libraries on mobile since 2012. here's a list of the reasons he can think of why its amazing and sometimes career saving.
 author: davemackintosh
 published: Tue Dec 11 2018 19:55:00 GMT+0000
 ---

-I've been developing things on mobile devices since 2012, I started on my jailbroken iPad 1. i think itbwas iOS 5!
+I've been developing things on mobile devices since 2012, I started on my jailbroken iPad 1. i think it was iOS 5!

-Imagine iOS5 and Node 0.4.x.
+Imagine iOS 5 and Node 0.4.x.

 Dark days, I made do with my lot which turns out to be an awful lot.
 NodeJS had iOS binaries all the way to 0.6.x. _back then_ the gear was